chamoda/chamoda.github.io/02_about.markdown

 #### Intro

-I'm a software architect who discovered that building great technology is only half the fun - turning ideas into thriving businesses is where the real magic happens.
-With deep expertise in Python and Go across the full stack, I love crafting scalable systems that solve real problems and create meaningful impact.
+I'm a software architect and serial entrepreneur specializing in building technology-driven businesses that scale.
+With extensive experience in Python and Go across the full stack, I architect systems that drive measurable business value and sustainable growth.
+My passion lies in the startup ecosystem—from founding and scaling ventures to advising early-stage companies on technical strategy and product development.
+I focus on transforming innovative ideas into commercially viable solutions that create lasting market impact.

 #### I've founded, co-founded, and serve as CTO at several companies: